cntehang/best-practices/spring/spring_jpa.md

 }
 ```

-Second, set the application property `jap.hibernate.ddl-auto` to `create-only`.
+Second, set the application property `jpa.hibernate.ddl-auto` to `create-only`.